drumm-mv/PyBer_Analysis/README.md

 </table>
 </div>

-### Total Fares by City Type line chart for January 1, 2019 to April 28, 2019
+### Total Fares by City Type line chart for 01/01/2019 to 04/28/2019
 ![image_name](analysis/Pyber_fare_summary.png)

 ## Summary
-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+Based on the results, below are three business recommendations to address a few disparities among the city types.
+- Reduce the number of drivers in urban areas, to increase the average fare per driver
+- Increase fares in urban areas
+- Provide a slight discount for rural customers.
+Decreasing the fares in rural areas, may increase the demand for service.
+  - *Note: This may lead to a need for a fourth recommendation of increasing driver counts within Rural areas.*